AcademySoftwareFoundation/OpenTimelineIO/README.md

 Installing / Quick-Start
 ----------

-You can install OpenTimelineIO via
+The python-wrapped version of OpenTimelineIO is publicly available via pypy.
+You can install OpenTimelineIO via:

 `pip install opentimelineio`